OGhawsi/University-Employees-Records-Manager-and-Dashboad/README.md

 ## Financial Support
-Help the free education sector in Afghanistan through supporting the developer this app financially with as low as 1 USD.
+Help the free education sector in Afghanistan through supporting the developer of this app financially with as low as 1 USD.
 Thank You.

 ## License